 I have a few of those wire basket planters that came with coconut liners when I bought them.
 The coco liner always looks so beautiful when freshly planted with summer annuals.

 But after a season or two, they start to look dingy and gray.
-Plus, the birds like to tear the coco fiber apart to use for building their nests in the spring.
+Plus, the birds like to tear the coco fiber apart to use for building their nests.
 The result?
-Well, it’s not pretty!!
+Well, it’s not pretty.

-I love my wire basket planters, but they are unusable without the liners.
-I could buy fresh replacement coco liners every spring, but that gets to be very expensive.
+I love my wire basket planters, but they are unusable without the coconut liners.
+I could buy fresh replacement ones every spring, but that gets to be very expensive.

-I don’t know about you, but I just couldn’t justify the cost of replacing the expensive coconut liners annually, so my favorite wire planter ended up sitting in the garage.
+I don’t know about you, but I just couldn’t justify the cost every year, so my favorite wire planter ended up sitting in the garage.
+And every time I looked at it I felt sad and frustrated.

-Every time I looked at it I felt sad and frustrated about the cost of the coco planter liners.
-It finally came to the point where I was either going to get rid of the planter, or figure out how I could make it useable again.
+It finally got to the point where I was either going to get rid of it, or figure out how I could make it usable again.
+Challenge accepted!

 What To Use As An Alternative For Coconut Liners

-Then one day while I was cleaning the garage, I came across a bunch of leftover landscaping fabric that was just collecting dust.
+One day while I was cleaning the garage, I found a bunch of leftover landscaping fabric that was just collecting dust.
+Aha!
+I found my solution.

 Related Post: Beginner’s Guide To Gardening On A Budget (19 Cheap DIY Tips)